hmmclean/Module_21_Homework/README.md

 # Module_21_Homework
 Module 21 - Deep Learning Challenge

+## Navigation
+* Models
+    * AlphabetSoupCharity - HDF5 file output created by initial training code.
+    * AlphabetSoupCharity_Optimization - HDF5 file output created by optimization code.
+* AlphabetSoupCharity_Optimization - jupyter notebook file, created in Google Colab, that contains the code for optimizing the model.
+* README - contains final analysis.
+* Starter_Code_Colab - jupyter notebook file, created in Google Colab, that contains the initial code for training the model.

 # Overview of the analysis:
 The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
 Using machine learning and neural networks, you’ll use the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.